_ [Contents]

 Part 2: How do you know?
 How sure are you?
 Can you prove it?

-In figure 3, the black curve represents some raw data.
+In figure 5, the gray region represents some raw data.
 We have lots and lots of data points, with very high precision.
-We know a priori that the area under the black curve is the sum of two rectangles – a red rectangle and a blue rectangle.
+We know a priori that the gray region can be represented as the sum of two rectangles – a red rectangle and a blue rectangle.
 All we need to do is a simple “curve fit”, to determine the height, width, and center of the two rectangles.
-As you can see from the figure, there are two equally good solutions.
-There are two equally perfect fits.
-Alas, this leaves us with very considerable uncertainty about the area, width, and center of the blue rectangle.
+Two equally-perfect fits are shown in the diagram.
+Alas, this leaves us with tremendous uncertainty about the area, height, and center of the red and blue rectangles.

 fit-two-rectangles